Some Pain Doesn’t Go Away with Time: Understanding Trauma and Healing

 If you're considering therapy for trauma, the first step doesn’t have to be a full commitment.
 It can just be a quiet message.

-👉 Chat on WhatsApp📞 Call Us🖥️ Visit Our Website
+👉 Chat on WhatsApp 📞 Call Us 🖥️ Visit Our Website

 🌱 A Gentle Practice for Today

 Place your hand over your heart.
 Breathe slowly.
+Now say quietly:

 “What happened to me matters.
 I’m allowed to take this slowly.”